grokking-engineering/challenges/nov_24_2015/answers.md

 ****

-# Questions

-## Question 1 (10pts)
-Explain how HTTPS is more secure than HTTP?
+# Q1 (10 pts): Explain how HTTPS is more secure than HTTP?

-#### Proposed Answer
+### Proposed answer
 There's two main reasons:

-- *Encryption*
+- __Encryption__:
 HTTP request are now made within a secure connection (encrypted via TLS/SSL).
 Thus the data exchanged is not visible during man-in-the-middle attacks.

-- *Trust establishment*
+- __Trust establishment__:
-Web browsers know how to trust HTTPS websites if they can provide a valid certificate (signed by trusted certificate authorities) and the cert correctly identifies the website (e.g., when the browser visits "https://example.com", the received certificate is properly for "example.com" and not some other entity)
+Web browsers can trust HTTPS websites if they can provide a valid certificate (signed by trusted certificate authorities) and the cert correctly identifies the website (i.e., when the browser visits https://example.com, it sees a valid certificate for example.com and not some other domain)

-#### Marking criteria
+### Marking criteria
 |                   Criteria                                 |     Points      |
 |:-----------------------------------------------------------|----------------:|
 | Mention one (1) reason correctly                           |               5 |